 Simple to learn and easy to adapt and extend, Tenzi makes for the perfect classroom math game, especially for kids who love to go FAST.
-(Save yourself from the noise of dozens of clattering dice and give each player a cafeteria tray lined with a sheet of felt for rolling.)
+Make sure to check out our other favorite dice games for the classroom.

 There’s something so satisfying about these smooth wooden tiles.
 Scale down this attribute-matching game for younger students, or unleash older kiddos to wage full-on strategy battles.

 Build students’ spatial thinking skills with this fun puzzle game.
 Twist, turn, and flip 16 dice to recreate the patterns shown on cards.
 As written, the game directions include three different rounds of play, but the materials are easily adaptable for a shortened version at a math center, too.

 This Connect 4 and Tic-Tac-Toe hybrid requires no set-up and encourages kids to think one step ahead.
 Stack X and O blocks to try to get a row of four—but with different colors and symbols on each block face, students need to be careful their move doesn’t inadvertently win the game for their opponent.

 Players must match noun cards to relevant adjective cards.
 This is one of our fave games for vocabulary development, especially for ELL students.
 It’s simple to customize it to contain words you want to target, too.

 Do your students a favor and introduce them to this classic word-lovers’ pastime.
 Kids can play each other or join forces to beat the teacher.